gohwils/biodatascience/index.md

 ## Welcome to the BioData Science and Education Laboratory
-We are a research group, comprised of bio-data scientists, computational biologists and education technologists, and we are based in the School of Biological Sciences, Nanyang Technological University!
+We are a research group comprised of bio-data scientists, computational biologists and education technologists in the School of Biological Sciences, Nanyang Technological University.

 ## Current projects
 Our research activities may be broadly divided into two areas: bio-data science and educational technology.